-- 29 The challenges of investing in innovation in energy when compared to other important areas, such as - 30 IT and medicine are also reflected in the trends in venture capital funding.
-Research found that early- - 31 stage investments in clean-tech companies were more likely to fail and returned less capital than - 32 comparable investments in software and medical technology (Gaddy et al. 2017), which led to a retreat - from investors from hardware technologies required for renewable energy generation and storage to - 34 software based technologies and demand-side solutions (Bumpus and Comello 2017). - 35 The preference for particular types of investments in renewable energy technologies depends on - 36 investors attitude to risk (Mazzucato and Semieniuk 2018).
-Some investors invest in only one - 37 technology, others may spread their investments, or invest predominantly in high-risk technologies.
-The - distribution of different types of investors will affect whether finance goes to support deployment of - 39 new high-risk technologies, or diffusion of more mature, less-risky technologies characterized by - 40 incremental innovations.
-The role of finance in directing investment is further discussed in Chapter 15, - 41 Section 15.6.2.
+The challenges of investing in innovation in energy when compared to other important areas, such as ICT and medicine are also reflected in the trends in venture capital funding.
+Research found that early-stage investments in cleantech companies were more likely to fail and returned less capital than comparable investments in software and medical technology (Gaddy et al. 2017).
+This led to investors retreating from hardware technologies required for renewable energy generation and storage, and moving to software-based technologies and demand-side solutions (Bumpus and Comello 2017).

+The preference for particular types of investments in renewable energy technologies depends on investors attitude to risk (Mazzucato and Semieniuk 2018).
+Some investors invest in only one technology, others may spread their investments, or invest predominantly in highrisk technologies.
+The distribution of different types of investors will affect whether finance goes to support deployment of new high-risk technologies, or diffusion of more mature, less-risky technologies characterised by incremental innovations.
+The role of finance in directing investment is further discussed in Chapter 15, Section 15.6.2.

-42 16.2.3.3 Internationalization of green technological change
+16.2.3.3 Internationalisation of Green Technological Change

-- 43 A unilateral effort to reduce emission (via a combination of climate, industrial and trade policies) in a - coalition of regions that are technology leaders will reduce cost of clean technologies, which will induce - emission reduction in the countries outside the coalition (Di Maria and Smulders 2005; Di Maria and - van der Werf 2008; van den Bijgaart 2017; Golombek and Hoel 2004; Hémous 2016).
+A unilateral effort to reduce emissions (via a combination of climate, industrial and trade policies) in a coalition of regions that are technology leaders will reduce the cost of clean technologies, and induce emissions reduction in the countries outside the coalition (Golombek and Hoel 2004; Di Maria and Smulders 2005; Di Maria and van der Werf 2008; Hémous 2016; van den Bijgaart 2017).
 The literature suggests various mechanisms leading to this result.
-Di Maria and van der Werf (2008) argues that the effort to reduce emission in one region reduces global demand for dirty good.
-This will redirect global innovation towards clean technologies, leading to drop in cost of clean production in every region.
+Di Maria and van der Werf (2008) argue that the effort to reduce emissions in one region reduces global demand for 'dirty goods'.
+This will redirect global innovation towards clean technologies, leading to a drop in the cost of clean production in every region.

-The model in Hemous (2016) predict that the coalition could induce acceleration of clean technological change with a mix of carbon tax, clean R&D subsidies and trade policies in that region leading to reduction of cost of clean production inside the coalition.
-Export of goods produced with clean technologies to a region outside the coalition reduces demand for dirty good in that region.
+The model in Hemous (2016) predicts that such a coalition could induce acceleration of clean technological change through a mix of carbon taxation, clean R&D subsidies and trade policies in that region leading to reduction of cost of clean production inside the coalition.
+Export of goods produced with clean technologies to a region outside the coalition reduces demand for dirty goods in that region.
 In the model by van den Bijgaart (2017) local advancements of clean technologies by a coalition with strong R&D potential are imitated outside the coalition.
 Furthermore, advancements of clean technologies will incentivise future clean R&D outside the coalition due to intertemporal knowledge spillovers.
-In Golombek and Hoel (2004) increase in environmental concern in one region increases abatement R&D in that region.
-Part of this knowledge spills over to other regions, increasing their incentive to increase abatement too, providing the latter regions did not invest in abatement before.
+In Golombek and Hoel (2004) an increase in environmental concern in one region increases abatement R&D in that region.
+Part of this knowledge spills over to other regions, increasing their incentive to increase abatement too, provided that the latter regions did not invest in abatement before.

-However, this chain breaks if the regions that are behind technological frontier (i.e., technological followers) are not able to absorb the solutions developed by regions at the frontier.
-New technologies might fail due to deficiencies of political, commercial, industrial, and financial institutions, which we list in table 16.4.
-For instance, countries might not benefit fully from international knowledge spillover due to insufficient domestic R&D investment, since local knowledge is needed to determine the appropriateness of technologies for the local market, adapting them, installing and using effectively (Gruebler et al. 2012).
-From the policy perspective this implies that simple transfer of technologies could be insufficient to guarantee adoption of new technologies (Gruebler et al. 2012).
+However, this chain breaks if the regions that are behind the technological frontier (i.e., technological followers) are not able to absorb the solutions developed by regions at the frontier.
+New technologies might fail due to deficiencies of political, commercial, industrial, and financial institutions, which we list in Table 16.4.
+For instance, countries might not benefit fully from international knowledge spillovers due to insufficient domestic R&D investment, since local knowledge is needed to determine the appropriateness of technologies for the local market, adapting them, installing and using effectively (Gruebler et al. 2012).
+From the policy perspective, this implies that simple transfer of technologies could be insufficient to guarantee adoption of new technologies (Gruebler et al. 2012).